gwastro/pycbc/docs/ahope/time_slides.rst

 * timeslides-method = VALUE

 The choices here and their description are as described below

+* IN_WORKFLOW - The time slide file generation will be added as jobs in the workflow and will be generated after submission of the workflow. **Not yet supported because of ligolw_tisi issues mentioned on to-do list**
-* AT_RUNTIME - The time slide files are generated within the call to this module.
+* AT_RUNTIME - The time slide jobs will be run directly within this module.
-* Action items to add other methods (IN_WORKFLOW and PREGENERATED) can be found in the to-do list, but some of this requires the ligolw_tisi issues to be addressed first.

-With only one current option, this module has no sub-modules.
-This may change in the future.
+* PREGENERATED - The time slide files will be supplied as pregenerated files.

-Currently no additional options are required in the [ahope-injections] section.
+When using IN_WORKFLOW or AT_RUNTIME no additional options are required in the [ahope-timeslides] section.

+When using PREGENERATED the additional option is needed:

+* timeslides-pregenerated-file = PATH - Specifies the location of the pregenerated time slides file.

 $$$$$$$$$$$$$$$
 [executables]
 $$$$$$$$$$$$$$$

+**PLEASE READ THIS EVEN IF USING method=PREGENERATED**

-In this section you need to supply the executable that will be used to generate the time slide files.
+In this section, if not using PREGENERATED you need to supply the executable that will be used to generate the time slide files.
 This is done in the [executables] section by adding something like:

 timeslides = /path/to/ligolw_tisi

 the option, in this case 'timeslides', will be used to specify the constant command line options that are sent to all ligolw_tisi jobs.
 The tag 'timeslides' can be changed, it is currently supplied as a key-word argument when calling the function. 'ligolw_tisi' is the default.

 **PLEASE NOTE THE ISSUES WHEN USING ligolw_tisi AS REPORTED BELOW**

+**IMPORTANT** the time slides tag name, "tisi" by default, is used to identify which time slide files are to be produced.
+The module will search for modules called [tisi-XXXX] and generate one tisi file for every sub-section using XXXX as a tag.

+When using the IN_WORKFLOW option, value pairs in [tisi-XXXX] are also used to specify options specific to that particular injection set.
+These options will be directly supplied to the executable being used to generate the file.

+**PLEASE NOTE:** When using PREGENERATED the time slide names are still identified by looking in the "tisi-XXXX" sections (a path in [executables] is not needed).
+These sections will be empty in this case.
+Also note that as XXXX is used as a tag you can use [ahope-timeslides-XXXX] section to supply unique pregenerated injection files.
+You can also use this to supply a mix of pregenerated, and not-pregenerated time slide files.

 ----------------------------------------------------------------
 Supported injection executables and instructions for using them